rchakode/oneinsight/README.md

 use another installation directory.
 In this case, think to adapt the installation path in the commands provided throughout this guide.

+The installation directory consist of the following tree:
+- ``backend``: contains pooling script as well as pooled data
+- ``frontend``: contains web contents

 Installing the Pooling Script
 -----------------------------

 * Uncompress the archive file

-    ``$ tar zxf oneinsight-X.Y.Z.tar.gz    # replace X.Y.Z with the version of the software``
+    ``$ tar zxf oneinsight-X.Y.Z.tar.gz``

+   Replace X.Y.Z with the version of the software

+* Move to the source directory

+  ``$ cd oneinsight-X.Y.Z``

 * Create the installation directory

     ``$ mkdir /opt/oneinsight``

-* Create directory named ``backend`` inside the installation directory
+* Create a directory named ``backend`` inside the installation directory

     ``$ mkdir  /opt/oneinsight/backend``

-* Copy the pool script from the source directory to the installation directory
+* Copy the pooling script from the source directory to the installation directory

     ``$ cp backend/curl-xml-rpc.sh  /opt/oneinsight/backend``